syl22-00/pocketsphinx.js/README.md

 Check `live.html` in `webapp` for more examples.

-## 4.5 Detecting when the Worker is ready
+## 4.5 Detecting when the worker is ready

 When a new worker is instantiated, it immediately returns a worker object, but the actual download of the JavaScript files might take some time, especially in our case where `pocketsphinx.js` is fairly large.
 One way of detecting whether the files are fully downloaded and loaded is to post a first message right after it is instantiated and wait for a message back from the worker.